3 Nature Art Projects for Kids

 Activity 2: Drawing Nature

-This activity, we will use the senses sight, smell and sound to observe the world around us.
-Materials need to fill your backpack are craft paper, markers, crayons and other items that you might need to be creative.
+This activity involves using the sense of sight, smell and sound to observe the world around us.
+Materials need to fill your backpack are craft paper, markers, crayons and other items that you might need to be capture nature.

-- Find a spot to sit at in the park to your liking and start drawing what comes to your attention.
+- Find a comfortable spot to sit at the park and start drawing what comes to your attention.
 What are the things that inspire you from the nature around you?

 - After the drawing is done, discuss why the scene was picked.